B.B. King biography

 Also in 2008, King released his latest studio album One Kind Favor to critical acclaim.
 He did his own take on songs by John Lee Hooker, T-Bone Walker and Lonnie Johnson, earning yet another Grammy Award for his efforts.
 In February 2012, King played a special gig at the White House with Buddy Guy and others.
 He and his fellow performers were accompanied by President Barack Obama on the song "Sweet Home Chicago."

 Now in his late 80s, King continues to draw crowds whenever he plays.
 He tours the world, giving more than 250 concerts per year.
-And no matter where he is, King has a guitar in his hands.
-Known as "Lucille," his guitar earned this nickname in the late 1940s.
-He was playing in Twist, Arkansas, when a fight broke out in the club.
-A fire started, and everyone except King headed for the door.
-He went back inside to rescue his instrument, which he named after the woman who had been at the center of the fight in the club.
+And no matter where he is, King has his signature guitar "Lucille" in his hands.